Jay M. Goffman

 Global Head of Corporate Restructuring

-Mr. Goffman regularly is selected as one of the leading restructuring lawyers in the country and the world by various corporate restructuring and legal organizations, including Turnarounds & Workouts (named among the top 10 U.S. bankruptcy attorneys), Chambers USA, Chambers Global, Lawdragon Magazine, The Best Lawyers in America, IFLR1000, Euromoney and Legal Media Group’s Expert Guide to the World’s Leading Insolvency and Restructuring Lawyers, PLC Handbook (named among the top New York restructuring lawyers), The K&A Restructuring Register, The International Who’s Who of Insolvency & Restructuring Lawyers and The Legal 500 U.S., among others.
-Mr. Goffman has led restructurings and transactions throughout the world and his experience has encompassed virtually all major industries.
+Mr. Goffman regularly is selected as one of the leading restructuring lawyers in the world by various corporate restructuring and legal organizations, including Turnarounds & Workouts (named among the top 12 U.S. restructuring attorneys), Chambers USA, Chambers Global, Lawdragon Magazine, The Best Lawyers in America, IFLR1000, Euromoney and Legal Media Group’s Expert Guide to the World’s Leading Insolvency and Restructuring Lawyers, PLC Handbook (named among the top New York restructuring lawyers), The K&A Restructuring Register, The International Who’s Who of Insolvency & Restructuring Lawyers and The Legal 500 U.S., among others.
+Mr. Goffman has led transformational restructurings and transactions throughout the world and his experience has encompassed virtually all major industries.

 Mr. Goffman also played a leading role in Charter Communications’ prearranged restructuring, representing Paul Allen as the owner.
 The Bankruptcy Court for the Southern District of New York called the Paul Allen settlement the “lynchpin” of “perhaps the largest and most complex prearranged bankruptcy ever attempted,” which “in all likelihood ranks among the most ambitious and contentious as well.”